Byron/gitoxide/README.md

       * [x] V2 handshake
         * [x] send command request, receive response with sideband support
       * [ ] ~~'dumb'~~ - _we opt out using this protocol seems too slow to be useful, unless it downloads entire packs for clones?_
-    * [x] authentication failures are communicated by io::ErrorKind::PermissionDenied, allowing other layers to retry
+    * [x] authentication failures are communicated by io::ErrorKind::PermissionDenied, allowing other layers to retry with authentication
   * **server**
       * [ ] general purpose `accept(…)` for servers
   * [ ] API documentation with examples